ChrisSwanenr/BeepBoop/readme.md

     * Navigate console to directory and open with editor
     * Navigate to folder in OS GUI and open index.html
 ## Specs
-_This web app will take a user number above zero and return a list of numbers counting up from zero to the give user number.
+_This web app will take a user number above zero and return a list of numbers counting up from zero to the users number.
 Some of the listed numbers will be replaced with words.
-If a high enough number is entered it will display an error message.
 ---
 * replace a number that contains 1 with Boop!
     * 1 --> Boop!